-I went to a little awards presentation at the local VFW for my daughter’s school last Thursday night.
-Middle schoolers were asked to write a short essay on why our armed forces are important.
+I recall a little awards presentation at the local VFW for my daughter’s school a few years back.
+Middle-schoolers were asked to write a short essay on why our armed forces are important.
 My daughter is a truly outstanding writer, but she didn’t win the contest.

 In fact, she didn’t even place.

 This was quite upsetting to her, as she had become accustomed to winning in most aspects of her 13 years of life at the time.
 She’s consistently been a 4.0 student, a medal-winning member of her Science Olympiad team, sings solos in her choir, takes dance, has made a good income as a child voice over actor for several years.

 She’s been very involved in theatre productions since she was about 8 years old, winning many leading roles.
 Can you relate – fellow proud parents of over-achieving youngsters??

 Yet, when she didn’t win top three in this little writing content, and she knew that she would not be advancing any further, she declared that she must be a terrible writer.

 Why else would she not have been selected as the winner?
 And if she couldn’t even be selected as a winner in a little school essay contest, how could she ever think that she could someday be a published writer (which is one of her goals)?

 Of course, this became one of those “teach-able moments” for me as a parent, feeling like I needed to jump in and provide a better perspective.
 My husband and I were quick to point out that there are many successful people in all different types of professions, who have failed many more times than they have succeeded.